fimehler/Mcstas-Nested-mirror-Optics/README.md

-Instrument file for Mcstas simulations with a nested parabolic mirror assembly.
+Instrument file for Mcstas simulations with a nested mirror optics assembly.
+A flat mirror as well as parabolic mirror assembly is available.